canonical/ubuntu-image/internal/imagedefinition/README.rst

 name
 ====

-This mandatory field is unused, but must not be blank.
+This mandatory meta-data field is not yet used, but must not be blank.
 Any characters are permitted, of any (non-zero) length.
 For example:

 .. code:: yaml